|Dimension:||VR=-528m. V=16,000,000m3m. T=7.9°C at 50m below the water level.|

 |1999||deepest dive to -181m.|

-The Red Lake and its neighbour, a little smaller and just a few hundred meters away are the surface signs of an underwater cave system deep below.
+The Red Lake and its neighbour Modro Jezero (Blue Lake), a little smaller and just a few hundred meters away, are the surface signs of an underwater cave system deep below.
 Probably they were formed by the collapse of the same cavern below.
 Both have blue lakes at the bottom, and while the Blue Lake was named after the colour of the lake, the red lake was named after the red colour of the walls.

 Anne Oldham and her daughter Christina describe a trip taken in 1986: